SciCompMod/GMGPolar/README.md

 - Added **FMG** (Full Multigrid) to obtain improved starting solutions.
 - Implemented advanced caching behavior options for the "Give" implementation strategy.
 - Added a faster strategy named 'Take,' which is appropriate for cases where memory is less of a constraint, resulting in an 80% increase in memory usage.
+- **Comprehensive Unit Tests:** Integrated Google Unit Tests for all classes, ensuring robust and reliable functionality across the codebase.

 #### Performance Improvements